justin2004/weblog/interfaces_and_personalities/README.md

 Knowledge and Serialized Data: "Applied Ontologist"

-This personality is the most under represented in software development and it results in systems that work for narrow purposes and do not adapt well to variations on those purposes and new purposes.
+This personality is the most under represented in software development and that under representaion results in systems that work for narrow purposes *but* do not adapt well to variations on those purposes and new purposes.

 When this personality is under represented you get software that:
 - has data schemata for its narrow purposes